sunnysidesounds/wapf/README.md

 ## INSTALLATION/SETUP:
-This framework has been tested on Ubuntu 11.10 and Mac OS X 10.6.8 and should work on any unix/linux distro.
+This framework has been tested on Ubuntu 11.10 Server and Mac OS X 10.6.8 and should work on any unix/linux distro.
 Windows has not been tested!

 ### To setup the framework you have two choices:
 #### 1) INSTALL OWN YOUR OWN SYSTEM: